 We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.

 We take security seriously and regularly review our programs and systems.
-As such, TCM Group’s private secure messaging exchange platform (the TCM Portal) was successful in being granted a Certificate of Compliance in October 2019, confirming compliance with the extensive system security from SilkSoftware House which is available:
+As such, TCM Group’s private secure messaging exchange platform (the TCM Portal) was successful in being granted a Certificate of Compliance in September 2020, confirming compliance with the extensive system security from SilkSoftware House, Copy available on our website.

 Furthermore, we limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.